Lutila243/C-/ReadMe.md

 #C++
-this is my class homework and project
+these are my class homework and project